-On this page you will find Bible commentaries on the Old Testament book of Ruth.
+Bible commentaries on the Old Testament book of Ruth are listed below.
 The commentaries listed first are those that have received the best reviews.
-You will also find options for commentaries on Ruth that help pastors, teachers, and readers with application of the text, commentaries that approach the Scripture verse-by-verse, classic Christian commentaries, and much more.
-See more about the scholars, pastors, ministries, and schools whose commentary reviews are being utilized.
+You will also find options for commentaries on Ruth that help pastors, teachers, and readers with application of the Bible, commentaries that approach the Scripture verse-by-verse, classic Christian commentaries, and much more.
+(See more about the scholars, pastors, ministries, and schools whose commentary reviews are being utilized.)

 Judges, Ruth (New American Commentary) by Daniel I. Block